wellmonge/react-native-expo-template/README.md

-This project is a Expo React Native test
+This project is a for Amcom parkinglot